 When my daughter was younger, I would pile her in the car (it was a small pile since she is an only child) and go on our own road trip.
 It did not matter where we went, whether it was to a museum, to another town or to spend the day at the beach.

 Road Trips Bond Us Together and Foster Relationships

 The destination was never the most important thing, the time spent together was the real destination.
 I used to call those moments “time out of time”.
 They were the moments when the rest of the world fell away when all that mattered was who we were with and having fun.
-There were no hard and fast rules to those road trips.
+There were no hard and fast rules on those road trips.
 If we passed a place that looked interesting, we stopped.
 If we felt like having a picnic, we did.
-Driving home from a road trip in a rain storm one time, my daughter said that she felt like dancing in the rain, so we stopped and danced.
+Driving home from a road trip in a rainstorm one time, my daughter said that she felt like dancing in the rain, so we stopped and danced.